Dodge Challenger (2008): Racing

 Joe Stevens in the No. 11 "Green Car" finished sixth overall after a fourth place at the season finale at Daytona International Speedway.
 Joe Stevens also received the Cool Shirt Hard Charger award for his excellent rookie season performance.
 For the 2016 season, the Stevens-Miller Team fielded three Challengers in the TA2 series and ran in 16 events, scoring a few wins.
 The No. 77 car was painted in a throw-back paint scheme very similar to the 1970 No. 77 car driven by Sam Posey.
 The No. 12 car occasionally fielded a blue scheme paying tribute to the Plymouth Cuda Trans-Am car driven by Swede Savage.

 In March 2017 the Challenger returned to the TA class in Trans-Am at Sebring after a nearly 40-year absence from Trans-Am's fastest class of racing.
 It was driven by Jeff Hinkle under the American V8 Road Racing team with John Debenedictis as crew chief.
 The car was orange and purple with stripes of many of the other challenger colors to celebrate the current stable of cars for the street.
 It is powered by a Penske Engines Mopar R5 / P7 carbureted engine producing 855 hp.
 In its debut, it qualified 16th and finished 9th out of a field of 24.

 At all Superbike World Championship races held in the United States, Fiat's Alfa Romeo safety car is replaced with Chrysler's Dodge Challenger.

 Discontinuation

 On August 15, 2022, Stellantis formally announced that Dodge Challenger, Charger, and Chrysler 300 production would end following the 2023 model year, stating tightening U.S. EPA emissions requirements as reasons for doing so.
 In response, the company announced a series of "Last-Call" models with special paint and unique trims in order to commemorate the Challenger and Charger.
-The final Dodge Challenger, a Pitch-Black Demon 170, rolled off the Brampton assembly line on December 22, 2023; it was also the last vehicle built on a derivative of the long-running Chrysler LX platform, has been in production since the 2005 model year.
+The final Dodge Challenger, a Pitch-Black Demon 170, rolled off the Brampton assembly line on December 22, 2023; it was also the last vehicle built on a derivative of the long-running Chrysler LX platform, in production since the 2005 model year.
 Following the end of production, the Brampton, Ontario assembly plant was re-tooled to assemble the next-generation Jeep Compass.

 The 2024 Dodge Charger line includes a three-door liftback replacing the Challenger.